New York Yankees: 2008–2016: Championship run, followed by pennant drought

-The 2010 season featured the rivalry between the Yankees and Red Sox being revived to start and end the season.
-The Yankees and the Red Sox started and finished the season against each other at Fenway Park.
-This was the first time since 1950 this had happened.
-In June, Joe Torre's Dodgers played games against the Yankees for the first time since he became manager of the Dodgers, with the Yankees taking two out of three games in the series.
 During the 2010 All-Star break, public address announcer Bob Sheppard and principal owner George Steinbrenner died.
 Eight days later, another longtime Yankee icon, former player and manager Ralph Houk, died.
-The Yankees won the American League Wild Card.
-They swept the Minnesota Twins in the 2010 American League Division Series, but lost to the Texas Rangers in the ALCS, 4–2.

 In a 22–9 win over the Oakland Athletics on August 25, 2011, the Yankees became the first team in Major League history to hit three grand slams in a single game.
 They were hit by Robinson Canó, Russell Martin, and Curtis Granderson.
-The Yankees won the AL East title, finishing with 97 wins and took home field throughout the AL postseason.
-However, they were defeated by the Tigers, 3–2, in the ALDS.

 In 2012, the Yankees again finished the season with the AL's best record at 95–67.
 In mid-July, the Yankees traded two prospects to the Seattle Mariners for Ichiro Suzuki.
 They faced the Orioles in the ALDS.
 In Game 3, Raúl Ibañez became the oldest player to hit two home runs in a game, the oldest to hit a walk-off home run, the first substitute position player in a postseason game to hit two home runs, and the first to hit two home runs in the 9th inning or later in a postseason game, in the Yankees' 3–2 win.
 The Yankees defeated the Orioles in five games.
 However, in the ALCS, the Yankees lost to the Tigers again, this time in a four-game sweep, which was compounded with a struggling offense and a season-ending injury to Derek Jeter.